ArshamFN/WaveShare-Jetson-ROS2-Rover/README.md

   passive and unencoded.
 Odometry is computed from front wheel data only.
 - **Battery sag under hard acceleration:** Commanding all four motors from a standstill at full speed causes a simultaneous peak current draw that can sag the battery below the Jetson's minimum operating voltage, triggering a protective shutdown.
-Gradual acceleration from rest keeps current draw within safe limits.
-A software acceleration limiter in `rover_driver` is the planned permanent mitigation.
+A software velocity ramp in `rover_driver` limits acceleration to 0.8 m/s² and eliminates the shutdown under normal operation.
 - **ttyTHS1 UART bug:** The Jetson Orin Nano has a known data corruption bug on `/dev/ttyTHS1` requiring RTS/CTS hardware flow control.
 See Session 002 log for the full fix.
   Rover communication uses the MFD's dedicated USB serial port (`/dev/rover`) for reliability.